-Busy city centre road to closed for more than two weeks
+Busy city centre road to close for more than two weeks

-A busy city centre road has been closed for more than two weeks as the next phase of a traffic shake-up gets underway in Norwich.
+A busy city centre road will be closed for more than two weeks from today as the next phase of a traffic shake-up gets underway in Norwich.

-From 9am on Monday, February 25 the downhill section of Cattle Market Street, between its junctions with Rouen Road and Market Avenue, will be closed until March 17.
+From 9am the downhill section of Cattle Market Street, between its junctions with Rouen Road and Market Avenue, will be closed until March 17.

 The work aims to provide a continuous cycle lane up Cattle Market Street.